ARM-software/lisa/README.md

 	    |-- scripts
 	    `-- x86

+(these are provided in binary form because they correspond to specific known-good versions and it avoids having to cross-compile for the target)

 # Quickstart tutorial

-This section provide a quick start guide on understanding the toolkit by guiding the user thought a set of example usages.
+This section provide a quick start guide on understanding the toolkit by guiding the user though a set of example usages.

 ## 1. IPython server

-[IPython](http://ipython.org/notebook.html) notebook is a web based interactive python programming interface.
+[IPython](http://ipython.org/notebook.html) is a web based interactive python programming interface.
 This toolkit provides a set of IPython notebooks ready to use.
-To use one of these notebooks you first need to start a simple IPython server.
+To use these notebooks, an IPython server must be started to serve up html plots to a browser on the same machine or over a local network.

 	# Enter the ipynb folder
 	$ cd ipynb
 	# Start the server
         $ DEVMODE=1 ./ipyserver_start lo

 This will start the server and open the index page in a new browser tab.
-If the index is not automatically loaded in your browser, visit the link reported by the server startup script.
+If the index is not automatically loaded in the browser, visit the link reported by the server startup script.

 The index page is an HTML representation of the local ipynb folder.
 From that page we can access all the IPython notebooks provided by the toolkit.